Interaction of Strain and Nuclear Spins in Silicon: Quadrupolar Effects on Ionized Donors

 While there are no previous measurements of $S$ in Si due to the absence of stable isotopes with nonzero quadrupole interaction, we note that the obtained values are similar to those reported from acoustic nuclear resonance on $^{73}$Ge in Ge \cite{sundfors_nuclear_1979}, both with respect to the absolute values of $S_{11}$ and $S_{44}$ and to their relative size.
 This correspondence is expected due to the similar crystal structure of Si and Ge and the equal core electron configuration of As and Ge.
 Experiments on Sb and Bi will show how universal the $S$-parameters obtained here are for silicon.

-The quadrupole interaction not only allows an interaction with a static lattice distortion, but also with its dynamical analogue, phonons, which can cause additional decoherence of the system \cite{bennett_phonon-induced_2013}.
+To study the influence of the quadrupole interaction on the decoherence of the nuclear spins, we measure the coherence time $T_2$ using a spin echo sequence with an additional $\pi/2$ projection pulse which is inserted after the rf $\pi$-pulse [Fig.~4 (a)].
 Due to the larger coupling strength of the first order effects, we expect a bigger influence on the coherence time observed on the outer transitions.
-To measure this coherence time $T_2$, a nuclear spin echo sequence with an additional $\pi/2$ projection pulse is inserted after the initialization.
-The decay of the echo amplitude confirms the expected difference, giving $T_2\sim 44(5)$ ms for the inner and $T_2\sim 3.7(3)$ ms for the outer transition.
+The decay of the echo amplitude [black traces in Fig.~4 (b) and (c)] confirms the expected difference, giving $T_2\sim 44(5)$ ms for the inner and $T_2\sim 3.7(3)$ ms for the outer transition.
 These values are found to be mostly unchanged after the application of stress in our experiments.
 While $T_2$ for the inner transition is comparable to the coherence time of ionized phosphorus donors in silicon with natural isotope composition \cite{dreher_nuclear_2012}, the coherence time of the outer transition is reduced, in accordance with the expected stronger coupling to the phonon bath.
 By application of a Carr-Purcell dynamical decoupling sequence \cite{carr_effects_1954} with 32 refocusing pulses, $T_2$ is extended to $T_2=275(10)$ ms and $T_2=64(5)$ ms for the inner and outer transitions, respectively.
-While the enhancement with the number of applied decoupling pulses $n$ scales $\propto n^{0.5}$ for the inner transition, as would be expected for $1/f$ noise \cite{medford_scaling_2012}, a different scaling $\propto n^{0.8}$ is observed for the outer transition, indicating that a different process dominates the decoherence in this case.
-The stronger scaling with $n$ suggests that, for a large number of pulses, this additional decoherence mechanism can be made negligible.
+While the enhancement with the number of applied decoupling pulses $n$ scales $\propto n^{0.5}$ for the inner transition [inset of Fig.~4 (b)], as would be expected for $1/f$ noise \cite{medford_scaling_2012}, a different scaling $\propto n^{0.8}$ is observed for the outer transition [inset of Fig.~4 (c)], indicating that a different process dominates the decoherence in this case.
+This could be connected to, e.g., phonon number fluctuations \cite{bennett_phonon-induced_2013} or field gradients introduced by charged defects.
+However, the stronger scaling with $n$ suggests that, for a large number of pulses, this additional decoherence mechanism can be made negligible.
 Even longer coherence times could most likely be reached using isotopically purified silicon to overcome the interaction with $^{29}$Si nuclear spins in the host crystal \cite{itoh_isotope_2014}.